Cannibalism in poultry: Nutrition

-A particular diet of low protein but high energy is shown to lead to less aggressive behaviours, but in saying that, a diet lacking the protein methionine is shown to cause aggressive behaviours.
+A particular diet of low protein but high energy is shown to lead to less aggressive behaviours, but despite that, a diet lacking the protein component (amino acid) methionine is shown to cause aggressive behaviours.
 Methionine is an essential amino acid.
 This means the body cannot produce the amino acid and needs an external source to obtain its required amount.
 Oftentimes in flocks it is the first limiting amino acids.
-Methionine contains sulfur which is used to grow feathers and this may explain the biological purpose for increased pecking.
+Methionine contains sulfur, which is necessary to grow feathers and this may explain the biological purpose for increased pecking.
 This pecking behavior then escalates into more extreme forms of cannibalism.

 Poultry have a gland called the preen gland that secretes an oily, salty tasting substance.
 When their diets lack salt, the gland produces the oily substances but without the salty taste.
-The bird then believes it is not getting its requirement from the gland and will peck at other birds preen gland to meet their requirements.
+The bird then believes it is not getting its requirement from the gland and will peck at another bird's preen gland to meet their requirements.
 When the behaviour of pecking other birds is introduced, it can lead to increased risk of cannibalism.

 When feeding, it is important to give enough space and to lay the feed to mimic the environmental conditions and spread the feed so poultry spend time pecking at the food and not each other.

 Feather eating is another potential cause to cannibalism.
-Feather eating a behaviour similar to feather pecking where poultry will peck at other members of the flock to eat their feathers.
+Feather eating is a behaviour similar to feather pecking where poultry will peck at other members of the flock to eat their feathers.
 In a study of F2 cross of hens for aggressive pecking behaviour it was seen that feather eating during a chicks rearing stage of life meant it had a higher likelihood of feather pecking in the laying stage of its life.
 One reason they believed why feather eating was prevalent, is that keratin from feathers was not a nutritional source per se, but could enhance the gut microbiome.